EdoardoCocconi/Designing-Intelligent-Agents_SingleAgent-System/README.md

   The problem consists of a 2D environment, in which an agent must transport waste and recycling from bins to stations.
 The goal of the agent is to transport as much waste and recycling as possible in a fixed period of time.
   <br><br>
   <ul>
-    <li>the environment is an infinite 2D grid that contains randomly distributed recycling and waste bins, waste and recycling stations, and recharging points</li>
+    <li>The environment is an infinite 2D grid that contains randomly distributed recycling and waste bins, waste and recycling stations, and recharging points.</li>
-    the environment is an infinite 2D grid that contains randomly distributed recycling and waste bins, waste and recycling stations, and recharging points
+    <li>The environment is an infinite 2D grid that contains randomly distributed recycling and waste bins, waste and recycling stations, and recharging points.</li>
-    <li>bins periodically generate tasks to transport a specified amount of recycling or waste (max 100 litres)</li>
+    <li>Bins periodically generate tasks to transport a specified amount of recycling or waste (max 100 litres).</li>
-    <li>tasks persist until they are achieved (a bin has at most one task at any time)</li>
+    <li>Tasks persist until they are achieved (a bin has at most one task at any time).</li>
-    <li>recycling and waste stations can accept an infinite amount of recycling and waste respectively</li>
+    <li>Recycling and waste stations can accept an infinite amount of recycling and waste respectively.</li>
-    <li>the agent can recharge at a recharging point</li>
+    <li>The agent can recharge at a recharging point.</li>
-    <li>the agent's battery capacity is 500</li>
+    <li>The agent's battery capacity is 500.</li>
-    <li>recycling and waste must not be mixed – if the agent has loaded waste it must be taken to a waste station before it collects recycling, and if it has loaded</li>
+    <li>Recycling and waste must not be mixed – if the agent has loaded waste it must be taken to a waste station before it collects recycling, and if it has loaded.</li>
-    <li>recycling must be taken to a recycling station before waste is loaded</li>
+    <li>Recycling must be taken to a recycling station before waste is loaded.</li>
-    <li>the agent can see any bins, stations and recharging points within 30 cells of its current position</li>
+    <li>The agent can see any bins, stations and recharging points within 30 cells of its current position.</li>
-    <li>if a bin is visible, the agent can see if it has a task, and if so, how much recycling or waste is to be disposed of</li>
+    <li>If a bin is visible, the agent can see if it has a task, and if so, how much recycling or waste is to be disposed of.</li>
-    <li>move actions take one timestep and consume 1 unit of battery</li>
+    <li>Move actions take one timestep and consume 1 unit of battery.</li>
-    <li>collecting recycling and waste from a bin and unloading recycling and waste at a station takes one timestep (and consumes no battery)</li>
+    <li>Collecting recycling and waste from a bin and unloading recycling and waste at a station takes one timestep (and consumes no battery).</li>
-    <li>the agent starts out at a recharging point with 500 units of battery and no recycling or waste</li>
+    <li>the agent starts out at a recharging point with 500 units of battery and no recycling or waste.</li>
-    <li>a run lasts 10,000 timesteps unless the agent runs out of battery, in which case the run is terminated</li>
+    <li>a run lasts 10,000 timesteps unless the agent runs out of battery, in which case the run is terminated.</li>
-    <li>the success (score) of the agent is determined by the total amount of recycling and waste collected</li>
+    <li>the success (score) of the agent is determined by the total amount of recycling and waste collected.</li>
   </ul>
 </div>